 This command allows you to schedule a verify task.
 The usage of this command is the same as adding a rebuild task schedule.

-HPT CLI> task verify 1 name=test once start=5/11/2020 time=17:12:33
+HPT CLI> task verify 1 name=test once start=5/11/2020

 This command allows you to delete a scheduled task.
 You can query the task ID by task command.